mathewgomas-alfred/mathewgomas.io/reference_manual/layers_and_masks/vector_layers.rst

 .. image:: /images/vector/Transform.png

 This feature of the tool allows you to move your object by clicking and dragging your shape around the canvas.
-Holding :kbd:`Ctrl`  will lock your moves to one axis.
+Holding the :kbd:`Ctrl` key will lock your moves to one axis.

 Size/Stretch
 ~~~~~~~~~~~~

 .. image:: /images/vector/Resize.png

 This feature of the tool allows you to stretch your shape.
 Selecting a midpoint will allow stretching along one axis.
 Selecting a corner point will allow stretching across both axis.
-Holding :kbd:`Shift`  will allow you to scale your object.
-Holding :kbd:`Ctrl`  will cause your manipulation to be mirrored across your object.
+Holding the :kbd:`Shift` key will allow you to scale your object.
+Holding the :kbd:`Ctrl` key will cause your manipulation to be mirrored across your object.

 Rotate
 ~~~~~~

 .. image:: /images/vector/Rotatevector.png

 This feature of the tool will allow you to rotate your object around its center.
-Holding :kbd:`Ctrl`  will cause your rotation to lock to 45 degree angles.
+Holding the :kbd:`Ctrl` key will cause your rotation to lock to 45 degree angles.

 Skew
 ~~~~